Morarji Desai: Congress party leadership contest

-In 1964 after prime minister's Nehru's death, Desai was outflanked in the leadership contest by the Nehru's protege, Lal Bahadur Shastri.
-Desai was invited but did not join the short lived Shastri cabinet.
+After Nehru's death in 1964, Desai was outflanked in the leadership contest by Nehru's protege, Lal Bahadur Shastri.
+Shastri invited Desai to join his short-lived cabinet, but Desai did not join.

-In early 1966, the unexpected passing away of Prime Minister Lal Bahadur Shastri after only 18 months in power made Desai once again a contender for the top position.
+In early 1966, Shastri passed away suddenly after only 18 months in power, and Desai again became a contender for the top position.
 However, he was defeated by Nehru's daughter, Indira Gandhi, in the Congress party leadership election by a big margin.

 Indira Gandhi cabinet

-Desai served as Deputy Prime Minister and Finance Minister of India in the Indira Gandhi government until July 1969 when Prime Minister Gandhi took the finance portfolio from him but asked him to serve as the deputy prime minister.
+Desai served as deputy prime minister and Finance Minister in the Indira Gandhi government until July 1969, when Gandhi took over the finance portfolio but asked Desai to stay on as deputy prime minister.
 However, to save his self-respect, Desai tendered his resignation from the Gandhi cabinet.
-Gandhi also nationalized the fourteen largest banks in India at the same time.
+Gandhi also nationalised the fourteen largest banks in India at the same time.
+There was some difference of opinion between Gandhi and Desai related to Congress candidate for Presidency in India.

 In opposition

-When the Congress party split in 1969, Desai joined the Indian National Congress (Organisation) faction of the party, whereas Indira Gandhi formed a new faction called Indian National Congress (Requisitionists).
-Alternatively, the two factions of Desai and Indira were called Syndicate and Indicate respectively.
-The 1971 general elections to the Indian parliament were won by Indira Gandhi's faction in a landslide.
-Desai, however, was elected as a member of the Lok Sabha or lower house of Parliament.
+When the Congress Party split in 1969, Desai joined the Indian National Congress (Organisation) faction of the party, whereas Gandhi formed a new faction called Indian National Congress (Requisitionists).
+Alternatively, the two factions of Desai and Gandhi were called Syndicate and Indicate respectively.
+Gandhi's faction won the 1971 general elections in a landslide.
+Desai, however, was elected as a member of the Lok Sabha.
 Desai went on indefinite hunger strike on 12 March 1975 to support Nav Nirman movement of Gujarat.

-In 1975, Indira Gandhi was convicted of electoral fraud by the Allahabad High Court, after opponents alleged she had used government civil servants and equipment during the campaign for the 1971 General Elections.
-During the subsequent Emergency rule in 1975–77, Desai and other opposition leaders were jailed by the Indira Gandhi government as part of a massive crackdown.
+In 1975, Gandhi was convicted of electoral fraud by the Allahabad High Court, after opponents alleged she had used government civil servants and equipment during the campaign for the 1971 general elections.
+During the subsequent Emergency rule in 1975–77, Desai and other opposition leaders were jailed by the Gandhi government as part of a massive crackdown.